BloombergGraphics/covid-vaccine-tracker-data/README.md

 * `dosesAdministered`: Cumulative number of vaccine doses administered.
 * `peopleVaccinated`: Cumulative number of people who’ve received at least one dose.
 * `completedVaccination`: Cumulative number of people who’ve been fully vaccinated with either a single-, two- or three-dose vaccine.
-* `completedOneDoseVaccination`: Cumulative number of people who’ve been fully vaccinated with a single-dose vaccine.
-* `noBoosterTotal`: Cumulative number of additional doses administered to people who've already been fully vaccinated with either a single-, two- or three-dose vaccine.
+* `boosterDosesAdministered`: Cumulative number of additional doses administered to people who've already been fully vaccinated with either a single-, two- or three-dose vaccine.

 [current-usa.csv](data/current-usa.csv) – Snapshot of the latest U.S. update to the Bloomberg Covid-19 Vaccine Tracker